CV-Lehigh/subjective_face_transform/README.md

 ## License

-We allow use of our code under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) license.
+We license our code under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
 The code is released for academic research use only.

 ## Acknowledgements